Smoke chats to the illustrator about his work, what inspires him, and his brilliant Waterfront covers.

 We drew on inspiration from the periodicals of the 40’s and 50’s such as the John Hanna illustrated ‘Country Fair’ magazines or the ‘Men Only’ illustrated covers of the same period.
 This allowed us to retain the nostalgic qualities requested in the brief through a similar use of colour and subject matter whilst defining a consistent modern identity with the use of crisp vector art.
 The creature of the next issue will be tricky to catch unless you have a net handy… It’s due out November 20th.

-11. Are there any big projects you are currently working on that we could look out for?
+11. Are there any big projects you are currently working on that we should look out for?

 I’ve recently been working on some large-scale projects for a couple of drinks companies which I’m excited to share in the near future.
 For the time being, I’m going to be visiting Japan for a few weeks and am planning on using that as a springboard for a larger research project in the lead up to the new year.